Adedayor13/ProgrammingAssignment2/README.md

 ## Assignment: Caching the Inverse of a Matrix
 ## makeCacheMatrix: This function creates a special "matrix" object that can cache its inverse.

-## Creating a special matrix object that can cahce its inverse, assuming the matrix supplied is always invertible
+## Creating a special matrix object that can cache its inverse, assuming the matrix supplied is always invertible

 makeCacheMatrix <- function(x = matrix()) {
     m <- NULL